ejnshtein/ejnshtein.github.io/overlay/README.md

 ## Where I can see how it looks?
 Soon.
 ## Installation
-Follow instruction on this [page](https://ejnshtein.github.io/generator/)
+Follow instruction on this page (soon)
 ### Variables
 | Variable | Description |
 | - | - |